santisq/PSCompression/docs/en-US/Get-ZipEntry.md

 ### -LiteralPath

-Specifies a path to one or more Zip compressed files.
+Specifies a path to one or more zip archives.
 Note that the value is used exactly as it's typed.
 No characters are interpreted as wildcards.

 ```yaml
 Type: String[]